'El Camino' Review: Jesse Pinkman's 'Breaking Bad' Movie Disappoints

 In the wrong way, El Camino is the ultimate piece of fan service in how it fulfills our hope to see Jesse grow up and mature, which is the last thing it should have done.
 Breaking Bad was all about investing in characters who disappointed us over and over and over again.
 We kept waiting for Walt to come to his senses.
 We kept waiting for Walt to say he had enough money.
 We kept praying for these characters to stop dancing on a ledge, and then watched in slacked-jaw horror as they went over the side and failed to learn anything on the way down to the next ledge.
 The human wreckage this wrought… My god, it was magnificent.

 El Camino betrays that.
 What little tension there is never rises above the average 1970’s detective show: Will Barnaby Jones get caught searching the house!
 Emotionally, it is a big zero.
 There are no stakes beyond wondering if Jesse gets his second chance.
+Sure, we root for him, just like we always did, and that’s where it ends.
+Now that Jesse’s a good guy, all the conflicted emotions that come with the complicity of empathizing with an immoral anti-hero are gone, as is the off-balance anxiety that came with such an erratic protagonist.

 Where’s the fun in that?